 Every single time I make goals as a mom they include getting dressed everyday.
 There is something about not wearing what you slept in the night before that changes the way you feel, which impacts the way you act and how you treat your family.

 For me, even just changing out of the yoga pants I wore to bed into another pair with a shirt I plan on wearing to the gym later that day makes me feel ready for the day.

 If you’re really ambitious, you could consider adding makeup to this list.
-I almost wish it didn’t, but spending a few minutes putting on makeup in the morning makes me more confident, productive, and likely to have a good day (I should use this 90 second makeup routine more often).
+I almost wish it didn’t, but spending a few minutes putting on makeup in the morning makes me more confident, productive, and likely to have a good day (I’m currently using Merit Makeup and loving it).